Global Header

 SEO impact: Not relevant for regular domain registrations or web visibility.

-With hundreds of TLDs available, some have become industry favorites.
+With hundreds of top TLDs available, some have become industry favorites.
 Here’s a look at the most widely used and fastest-growing options.

 Here’s a quick summary of the most trusted and trending top level domains based on industry use, location relevance and branding strength: